nerdschoolbergen/build-and-deploy/_exercises/exercise_1.md

 ![img03](./images/img03.png)

-:pencil2: Navigate to the repository folder and run the following command:
+:pencil2: Navigate to the repository folder in your terminal and run the following command:

 * Install our application's dependencies: `npm install`